lubeda/EsphoMaTrix/README.md

 # Installation

 ## Font
 Download a small "pixel" TTF-font, i use ["monobit.ttf"](https://www.google.com/search?q=monobit.ttf).
 You can modify this font with [FontForge](https://fontforge.org/) and added **€** on base of a **E** and so on.
 Due to copyright i can't provide my modified version :-(.
-Not all fonts are suitable for this minimalistic display.
+When you try other fonts you can scale the font with the size parameter.
+Optional you can use the **yoffset** parameter from the component.
+Not all fonts are suited for such a minimal display

 ```
 font: